adobe/aepsdk-messaging-ios/README.md

 ## About this project

-Adobe Experience Platform Messaging Extension is an extension for the [Adobe Experience Platform Swift SDK](https://github.com/adobe/aepsdk-core-ios).
+Adobe Experience Platform (AEP) Messaging Extension is an extension for the [Adobe Experience Platform Swift SDK](https://github.com/adobe/aepsdk-core-ios).

 The AEPMessaging extension enables the following workflows:

-- Sending push notification tokens and push notification click-through feedback to the Adobe Experience Platform
+- Sending push notification tokens and push notification click-through feedback to AEP
-- Displaying in-app messages which were created and configured for this app in Adobe Journey Optimizer
+- Displaying in-app messages which were created and configured for this app in Adobe Journey Optimizer (AJO)

 For further information about this extension, reference [this documentation](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-journey-optimizer).